 ABA therapy or applied behavioural science can be a powerful support.
 Getting started means knowing what to expect, asking thoughtful questions, and finding the approach that truly fits your needs.

-The debate around ABA (Applied Behaviour Analysis) continues to evolve.
+The debate around Applied Behaviour Analysis continues to evolve.
 Critics have questioned whether it pressures autistic individuals to suppress who they are.
 But many families today describe a shift.
 ABA therapy, or applied behavioural science, focuses on building independence without changing a person’s core identity.

 Here is what to look for before you begin:

-- Make sure the team includes certified BCBAs and RBTs who are trained in ethical, effective practice.
+- Make sure the team includes certified BCBAs and RBTs who possess training in ethical, effective practice.

 - Understand the assessment.
 The first assessment sets the direction.
 It helps tailor therapy to your child’s specific needs.

-- Find out how goals are monitored and what happens if things don’t work as planned, as data matters in applied behaviour analysis for autism.
+- Find out the process of goal monitoring and what happens if things don’t work as planned, as data matters in applied behaviour analysis for autism.

 - Always clarify the goals.
 Good therapy focuses on what’s most important right now, not everything at once.

 - Know the techniques.
 Different children need different strategies.
-Ask what methods will be used and how they fit your child.
+Ask about the method and how they fit your child.

 - Families play a big role in autism spectrum disorder ABA therapy.
-You will likely be part of the process, not just watching from the sidelines, so get involved.
+You will probably be part of the process, not just watching from the sidelines, so get involved.

 - Some programs need 20–40 hours a week.
 Make sure it works with your routine.